Self-immolation: South Vietnam Buddhist crisis

-The Buddhist crisis in South Vietnam saw the persecution of the country's majority religion under the administration of Catholic president Ngô Đình Diệm.
-Several Buddhist monks, including the most famous case of Thích Quảng Đức, immolated themselves in protest.
+The Buddhist crisis in South Vietnam was triggered by perceived religious discrimination under the administration of Ngô Đình Diệm, the country's first president and a Catholic.
+Thích Quảng Đức immolated himself in protest in June 1963, a long-established practice in Vietnam and China but largely unfamiliar to the Western press at the time.
+Several other monks likewise self-immolated as a form of protest.

 U.S. involvement in the Vietnam War

-The example set by self-immolators in the mid 20th century sparked similar acts between 1963 and 1971, most of which occurred in Asia and the United States in conjunction with protests opposing the Vietnam War.
+The example set by self-immolators sparked similar acts between 1963 and 1971, most of which occurred in Asia and the United States in conjunction with protests opposing the Vietnam War.
 Researchers counted almost 100 self-immolations covered by The New York Times and The Times.

 On 2 November 1965, Norman Morrison, an anti-war activist, doused himself in kerosene and set himself on fire below the office of Secretary of Defense Robert McNamara at the Pentagon, to protest United States involvement in the Vietnam War.

 Soviet bloc

 The memorial to Romas Kalanta in Kaunas in the place of his self-immolation.
 The inscription reads Romas Kalanta 1972.

 In 1968, the practice spread to the Soviet bloc with the self-immolation of Polish accountant and Armia Krajowa veteran Ryszard Siwiec, Hungarian student and protester against communist dictatorship Sándor Bauer, as well as those of two Czech students, Jan Palach and Jan Zajíc, and of toolmaker Evžen Plocek, in protest against the Warsaw Pact invasion of Czechoslovakia.

-In 1972, Romas Kalanta, a 19-year-old Lithuanian student self-immolated to protest against the Soviet regime in Lithuania, sparking the 1972 unrest in Lithuania; another 13 people self-immolated in that same year.
+In 1972, Romas Kalanta, a 19-year-old Lithuanian student, self-immolated to protest against the Soviet regime in Lithuania, sparking the 1972 unrest in Lithuania; another 13 people self-immolated in that same year.

 In 1978, Ukrainian dissident and former political prisoner Oleksa Hirnyk burnt himself near the tomb of the Ukrainian poet Taras Shevchenko protesting against the russification of Ukraine under Soviet rule.
 On 2 March 1989, Liviu Cornel Babeș set himself on fire on the Bradu ski slope at Poiana Brașov as a sign of protest against the Communist regime.